 The incident poses some long overdue questions regarding wifi and air travel, specifically—what will it take to secure the giant, passenger-carrying wifi hotspots that are today's modern commercial aircraft?
-We've discussed the dangers of in-flight wifi previously in The Ongoing Perils of In-flight Wifi, but primarily in the context of hijacking planes.
 As you may recall, security researcher Chris Roberts was detained by the FBI and subsequently banned from all United flights last year for the following in-flight tweet:

 Find myself on a 737/800, lets see Box-IFE-ICE-SATCOM, ?
 Shall we start playing with EICAS messages?
 "PASS OXYGEN ON" Anyone ? :)— Chris Roberts (@Sidragon1) April 15, 2015